relianz/DeviceServer/README.md

 * [Json.NET](https://www.newtonsoft.com/json)

 You do not have to obtain any packages manually, the project file [DeviceServer.csproj](./DeviceServer/DeviceServer.csproj) does this automatically.

+### Why not building an UWP app?
+When a UWP app provides a network service, only its own code or an app on another machine can access the service.

 ## Platform & Tools
 * Microsoft Windows 10